 In addition, in the United States, there have been a number of legislative and regulatory proposals to change the health care system in ways that could affect our ability to sell our products profitably.
 The pharmaceutical industry in the United States, as an example, has been affected by the passage of the Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act of 2010, collectively PPACA, which, among other things, imposed new fees on entities that manufacture or import certain branded prescription drugs and expanded pharmaceutical manufacturer obligations to provide discounts and rebates to certain government programs.
 Since its enactment, there have been judicial and Congressional challenges to certain aspects of PPACA, as well as recent efforts by the Trump administration to repeal or replace certain aspects of PPACA.
 Since January 2017, President Trump has signed two Executive Orders designed to delay the implementation of any certain provisions of PPACA or otherwise circumvent some of the requirements for health insurance mandated by PPACA.
 The Trump administration has also announced that it will discontinue the payment of cost-sharing reduction, or CSR, payments to insurance companies until Congress approves the appropriation of funds for the CSR payments.
-The loss of the CSR payments is expected to increase premiums on certain policies issued by gualified health plans under PPACA.
+The loss of the CSR payments is expected to increase premiums on certain policies issued by qualified health plans under PPACA.
 A bipartisan bill to appropriate funds for CSR payments has been introduced in the Senate, but the future of that bill is uncertain.
-In addition, The Centers for Medicare and Medicaid Services, or CMS, an agency within the U.S. Department of Health and Human Services, has recently proposed regulations that would give states greater flexibility in setting benchmarks for insurers in the individual and small group marketplaces, which may have the effect of relaxing the essential health benefits required under the PPACA marketplaces.
-Further, each chamber of Congress have put forth multiple bills this year designed to repeal or repeal and replace portions of PPACA.
+In addition, The Centers for Medicare and Medicaid Services, or CMS, an agency within the U.S. Department of Health and Human Services, has recently proposed regulations that would give states greater flexibility in setting benchmarks for insurers in the individual and small group marketplaces, which may have the effect of relaxing the essential health benefits required under the PPACA.
 Although none of these measures have been enacted by Congress to date, Congress may consider other legislation to repeal and replace elements of PPACA.
 Congress will likely consider other legislation to replace elements of PPACA.
 We continue to evaluate the effect that PPACA and its possible repeal and replacement has on our business.
 It is uncertain the extent to which any such changes may impact our business or financial condition.